-Professor GEORGE HAPP (biology, University of Alaska): It's a little scary.
+GEORGE HAPP: It's a little scary.
 We've been trying very hard not to be irresponsible, and not to be alarmist.

 If H5N1 is discovered here, he says, then we're going to need to know even more.

-Mr. HAPP: Flu viruses are gonna be around for a long time.
+HAPP: Flu viruses are going to be around for a long time.
 And if we can use this potential pandemic as an opportunity to understand the disease better, we may be in a much more improved state to predict future potential outbreaks and to estimate how to head them off.
-If we know how those viruses evolve, this gives us, certainly, help in understanding more about how to develop anti-viriles and how to develop vaccine.
+If we know how those viruses evolve, this gives us, certainly, help in understanding more about how to develop antivirals and how to develop vaccine.

 ARNOLD: But Happ says equally as important as studying the virus, is an understanding of the birds and their migration patterns.
-Just across campus, Kevin Winker is the guy who is doing just that.
+Just across campus, Kevin Winker is the guy who's been doing just that.

 ARNOLD: In a largely windowless building, Winker, an evolutionary biologist, ornithologist, and museum curator, presides over a collection of 21,000 birds.